why Adobe Inc. [ADBE] is a Good Choice for Investors After New Price Target of $560.18

 ADBE stock trade performance evaluation

-Adobe Inc. [ADBE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.63.
-With this latest performance, ADBE shares gained by 8.27% in over the last four-week period, additionally sinking by -32.88% over the last 6 months – not to mention a drop of -10.52% in the past year of trading.
+Adobe Inc. [ADBE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.37.
+With this latest performance, ADBE shares gained by 8.50% in over the last four-week period, additionally sinking by -34.71% over the last 6 months – not to mention a drop of -20.37% in the past year of trading.

 Adobe Inc. [ADBE]: An insightful look at the core fundamentals